IlyaAgarishev/react-gameboy/README.md

 ### Play now: https://react-gameboy.netlify.app/

 ### About
 The main idea was to create my own game logic without using canvas or any side game library.
 Snake 🐍 mechanics is written with help of custom written hooks.
 So the whole game engine is just written with pure js and react.
-Below you can find more information about how this logic works.
+Below you can find more information about how this whole mechanism works.

 ![Gameboy](https://i.imgur.com/hc96tls.gif)

+### How it works
+All logic is broken down into several hooks

 ### Mobile optimized:
 ![Mobile Gameboy](https://i.imgur.com/wowXW6C.gif)